How to Become a Certified Therapy Dog Team

 Becoming a certified Project Canine therapy dog team is a 4-step process:

-- Class: Take the 4-hour Therapy Dog Preparation Class with your aspiring therapy dog.
+- Class: Take the 4-hour Introduction to Therapy Dog Principles and Initial Team Screening with your aspiring therapy dog.
 Please make sure your dog is appropriate and ready for therapy visiting before you sign up for a class.
 You and your dog will be evaluated by the instructors as to your readiness to move on to Step 2 - the exam.

 - Test: Take the Project Canine Therapy Team Exam with your dog.
 You and your dog must pass the exam in order to move on to Step 3 - Practice Lab.